 Unlike other hoverboards, the Ninebot S has a steering bar you maneuver with your knees.
 It can be easily adjusted and it’s easy to use.
 It makes you feel more stable and comfortable, especially if you’re new to hoverboarding or Segways.
 When you want to store it, the knee control bar comes right off.
 If you ever need to carry the Segway around, it’s relatively lightweight at 28 pounds.

 The other feature we should mention is the app, which gives you total control over the Segway.
 You can operate it remotely, change light colors, adjust safety features, and more.
 It also has Bluetooth.
 For safety, it’s UL-2272 certified.

 This Lamborghini-looking hoverboard from Gyroor is an absolute powerhouse of a ride.
 With a top speed of 18 miles per hour and a range of 7.5 miles per charge, it is up there with the best.

 Powered by 350W dual-hub motors, you'll instantly feel the roaring kick when accelerating.
 It's a fast but safe hoverboard that takes all the major safety concerns into account.
-For that very reason, it has earned the UL-2272 safety certificate, undergoing rigorous safety tests and passing with all A's.
+For that very reason, it has earned the UL-2272 safety certificate, meaning it underwent rigorous safety tests and passed with all A's.

 The wide tires on the Gyroor G-F1 allow it to conquer basic terrain and climb angles of up to 25 degrees.
 An intelligent smartphone app lets you control the color of the LED lights and even toggle on children's protection mode for less power and increased safety.